opallab/opallab.github.io/_pages/group_achievements.md

 - 3 October 2022: <a href='https://aseemrb.me'>Aseem Baranwal</a> will join Google as a Student Researcher.

-- 3 May 2022: <a href='https://cs.uwaterloo.ca/~s286yang/'>Shenghao Yang</a> has been awarded the Canada Graduate Scholarship from NSERC.
+- 3 May 2022: <a href='https://cs.uwaterloo.ca/~s286yang/'>Shenghao Yang</a> has been awarded the Canada Graduate Scholarship from NSERC (105K for 3 years), 1 of 330 awards nationally in Canada.

 - 30 April 2022: Our paper <a href='https://arxiv.org/abs/2202.13060'>Graph Attention Retrospective</a> won the best paper award at the <a href='https://sites.google.com/view/groundedml2022'>GroundedML</a> workshop.